CodeAwareness/caw.localservice/README.md

 ## Architecture

-`cA.localservice` is an OS service that listens to HTTP requests from your editors (Visual Studio Code, vim, etc) and performs the necessary actions for CodeAwareness.
+`cA.localservice` is an OS service that listens to requests from your editors (Visual Studio Code, vim, etc) and performs the necessary actions for CodeAwareness.

 This service is composed of the following components:

 ### Authorization

-ACTIONS: login, logout
+ACTIONS: login, logout, info, passwordAssist, reAuthorize, sendLatestSHA

 NOTES:

-When it's possible to run a web component as an editor plugin/extension/add-on, the registration and proper login are handled by the web component.
-We only need a mechanism to keep the token alive, and two methods for storing the tokens (login) and clearing them out (logout).

-In the case of editors like vim, I have to decide whether to reproduce the web component functionality inside the vim plugin, or write them inside the OS service instead.
-I've decided to keep it inside the plugin, simply because making a call to an external API is almost no different from communicating with a system socket.
-In addition, one OS service should be able to handle requests from multiple editors, and that makes things a lot more complicated for the OS service.
-Instead, making each editor instance responsible for their own authentication improves the security of the overall system and simplifies the logic of each component.
+For now, the grandStation takes care of authentication with the API, and it's only done once for any number of CodeAwareness enabled applications on one client.

 ### Users